tedtoal/Button_TT/README.md

   screenButtons->registerButton(btn_Calibrate, btnTap_Calibrate);
 ```

-The calibration screen itself will have three buttons:
+The calibration screen itself will have four buttons:

 > 1. A label that says "Calibrate" at the top of the screen (a good design pattern is to put a label at the top of each screen that identifies which screen it is)
 >
-> 2. A "Cancel" button, always visible on this screen
+> 2. A label that says "Tap the +" when a "+" appears in the upper-left or lower-right of the screen, and says "Tap to test calibration" after the user has tapped both of those + signs.
 >
+> 3. A "Cancel" button, always visible on this screen
+>
-> 3. A "Save" button, only displayed once user has tapped two screen corners for calibration
+> 4. A "Save" button, only displayed once user has tapped two screen corners for calibration

 The button variable definitions:

 ```
 Button_TT_label label_Calibration("CalibrationScreen");
+Button_TT_label label_CalibrationTouch("CalibrationTouch");
 Button_TT_label btn_CalibrationCancel("CalibrationCancel");
 Button_TT_label btn_CalibrationSave("CalibrationSave");
 ```